MaxBoog/Cloud-Risk-Governance-Thesis/README.md

 ## Repository Contents

-- `literature-review/`
-  Includes the full results of the literature study that identified top cloud risk domains and relevant control frameworks (SCF, CSA CCM, CIS, ISO 27017, NIST 800-53r5, OWASP).
+-  Includes the full results of the literature study that identified top cloud risk domains and relevant control frameworks (SCF, CSA CCM, CIS, ISO 27017, NIST 800-53r5, OWASP).

-- `delphi-study/`
-  Contains anonymized Delphi study data and analysis used to validate maturity level classification of 183 cloud risk controls.
+- Contains anonymized Delphi study data and analysis used to validate maturity level classification of 183 cloud risk controls.

-- `case-study/`
-  Includes supporting material and findings from the case study performed at a Dutch health insurance provider, applying the maturity model and assessment tool in an IaaS migration context.
+- Includes supporting material and findings from the case study performed at a Dutch health insurance provider, applying the maturity model and assessment tool in an IaaS migration context.

-- `assessment-tool/`
-  -  A clean version of the self-assessment tool for public use.
+-  A clean version of the self-assessment tool
 - The filled-in version completed by the participating organization as part of the case study.

 ## License